metallb/metallb/website/content/release-notes/_index.md

 - Disable http2 on the webhook listener
 - Bump the kubernetes dependencies

-This release includes contributions from Federico Paolinelli, Ori Braunshtein, Micha Nagel
+This release includes contributions from Federico Paolinelli, Ori Braunshtein, Micah Nagel

 ## Version 0.13.11